 Conditional Exchange Access

-Conditional Exchange Access (CEA) or Exchange Conditional Access policy lets you monitor the devices accessing your Exchange server.
+Conditional Exchange Access (CEA) or Exchange Conditional Access policy lets you monitor the devices accessing your Exchange server, allowing access only to authorized devices.
 This is ideal for a BYOD environment as it ensures that corporate data is accessed only from an MDM authorized device.
 It makes MDM the single point of control for monitoring devices, as any access restriction set up using this feature overrides the access specifications provided in the Exchange server.
 Mobile Device Manager Plus also supports Exchange Server 2019.